The design an contents of this Web site are copyright by Crossbar.io Technologies GmbH.

 The short of it: Any use which is informative and does not imply an official connection to the respective project.

 You can discuss any of our technologies using the proper names.
 You can praise it or criticize the hell out of it.
-As long as you are making either factual statements or judgements of any kind, that is fine.
+As long as you are making either factual statements or judgments of any kind, that is fine.

 Idenitifying the technology you're talking about can in principle be done through the use of the respective word marks alone.
 There are, however, cases where use of design marks may be allowed as well.
 An example case would be to use the design marks in a header graphic for a comparison test between different related technologies.